adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 virtualservice.networking.istio.io/inventory-default created
 ```

-- #### Let's test it!

-Test that the gateway and VirtualService have been set correctly.
+### Let's test that the Gateway and VirtualService have been set correctly.

-Test a page that has been explicitly exposed.
+- Test a page that has been explicitly exposed.
 ```shell
 curl -s -I "$GATEWAY_URL/services/products"
 ```
 The expected result is 200.

-Now let's keep those requests coming
+- Now let's keep those requests coming
 ```shell
 for i in {1..1000} ; do curl -o /dev/null -s -w "%{http_code}\n" $GATEWAY_URL/services/products ; sleep 2 ; done
 ```